T-Engel/lunch/README.md

 `lunch` has some sensible default alerts that people generaly like to know about.
 “Kroketten” like in the example above is surely one of them.
-Here is the full list of preset alerts:
+Here is the full list of pre-set alerts:

     #> guacamole avocado kroketten pommes pizza